 What kind of limits do you have on repository/file/upload size?

-We do enforce the following limits to prevent Bitbucket Cloud use in a way that consumes a disproportionate amount of system resources (CPU’s, memory, disk space, bandwidth, etc.) or that would adversely impact the performance or operation of Bitbucket Cloud for other Bitbucket users.
-Outside of the enforced limits this page contains some general "good neighbor" suggestions for using Bitbucket.
+We enforce the following limits to prevent Bitbucket Cloud use in a way that consumes a disproportionate amount of system resources or that would adversely impact the performance or operation of Bitbucket Cloud for other users.
+In addition to the enforced limits, this page contains some general "good neighbor" suggestions for using Bitbucket.

-- Soft limit 1 GB: We will notify you by email and with a notification bar in Bitbucket Cloud.
+- Soft limit 1 GB: You will be notified by email and via a notification bar in Bitbucket Cloud.

-- Hard limit 2 GB: We will disable your ability to push to the repository.
+- Hard limit 2 GB: Your ability to push to the repository will be disabled.
 You will be notified by email and with a notification bar in Bitbucket Cloud.